mckennapsean/dissertation/content/04-example.md

 ## Redesign Project Timeline

-We provide a timeline for our redesign project in [@fig:timeline], where activities are represented as colored boxes.
-This timeline shows the flow of the project through multiple activities, including nested activities and both forward and backward movement.
-The timeline is annotated with many of the methods we used and the artifacts we developed in our redesign process.
+We provide a timeline for our redesign project in [@fig:timeline], where design activities are represented as described in [@sec:timelines].
+This visualization project's timeline shows the flow over time as we conducted multiple design activities, including nested activities and both forward and backward movement.
+The timeline is annotated with many of the design methods we used and some of the visualization artifacts we created and validated during our redesign.
+Characterizing our design process and creating this timeline were possible using the language and structure of the design activity framework, which previous visualization design models did not support or outline.

 ![